Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Do you want control over the switch configuration?

-If you want to be able to manage, control and configure network settings like channel prioritization and traffic, managed switches let you do so.
-Smaller networks that may not require control over switch configuration can go with unmanaged switches.
+If you want to be able to manage, control, and configure network settings like channel prioritization and traffic, managed switches let you do so.
+Smaller networks that may not require control over switch and network configuration, can go with unmanaged switches.

 Do you need to access and monitor the network remotely?